calchiwo/WodiMemories/README.md

 HTML5 – Structure and content.

-CSS3 – Styling with Wodi-Styles visual identity.
+CSS3 – Styling with visual identity.

 JavaScript – Interactivity and smooth user experience.